 Introduction to HTTP Caching

 I am sure you have noticed that it takes some time to load when you open a website for the first time.
-However, when you open it again after some time, the site lodes much faster.
+However, when you open it again after some time, the site loads much faster.
 Imagine if a site took the same time to load every time, how slow browsing would feel.
 Well, this is all thanks to a nifty idea called HTTP Caching.
-Let’s take a look at what it is, how it works, and how it is used to make Internet Browsing a speedier experience.

 What is HTTP Caching?

 Cache Headers in HTTP

-HTTP Caching has two major cache headers, the first one is called “Cache-Control”, and the second one is called “Expire”.
-Let’s take a look at both:
+HTTP Caching has two major cache headers, the first one is called “Cache-Control,” and the second one is called “Expire”.

 You can consider Cache-Control as a Switch to toggle the caching on in the user browser.
 Once this header has been added in, it enables caching for all supported web browsers.
 If this header is not present, no browser will keep a cache of the web page contents even if it supports caching.
 The Cache-control has two types of privacy settings, the first one is Public, and the second one is Private.